Your online donation page is your virtual fundraising hub, providing donors with a way to support your cause from anywhere, at any time.

 By making your online donation form accessible, you ensure that anyone who wants to donate can do so without barriers.
 This can support your organization’s wider goals of making all of your opportunities, from donating to volunteering, more accessible for all community members.

-Use A/B testing to determine whether your unique audience responds more positively to a multi-step or single-page donation form.
-A/B testing is the process of designing two different versions of your giving form, then using website analytics to determine which page had a higher conversion rate.
+Use A/B testing to assess how your audience responds to different donation page designs.
+A/B testing is the process of designing two different versions of your giving form and using website analytics to determine which page had a higher conversion rate.

 Suggested donations are the giving amounts that you highlight on your donation form to give supporters an idea of the types of donations that will help your organization the most.